-Business cases compile all sorts of important information—revenue projections, market research, product details, timelines, competitive analysis, personas and more — everything that CEOs and their leadership teams need in order to understand if launching a new product is viable (read: gonna bring in the moolah).
-It also contains a high-level marketing plan for the product launch.
+Business cases compile all sorts of important information—revenue projections, market research, product details, timelines, competitive analysis, personas and more.
+They include everything that CEOs and their leadership teams need in order to understand if launching a new product is viable.
+They also contain a high-level marketing plan for the product launch.

-For marketing teams, a business case document is a crucial a road map for:
+For marketing teams, a business case document is a crucial road map for…

 - Competitive positioning